mindspore-ai/docs/tutorials/experts/source_en/debug/dump.md

                         mapping.csv
 ```

-When using MS_ACL_DUMP_CFG_PATH to enable ACL dump, and the graph compilation level is O0 or O1, the Dump directory structure is as follows.
+When the graph compilation level is O0 or O1, the Dump directory structure is as follows.
 In this scenario, the dump files for aclop and aclnn operators will be saved in {device_id} directory, and the dump files for communication operators such as "ResuceSum" will be saved in {iteration_id} directory:

 ```text
 {path}/